conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 ##### transform

-Type: `object` or `function` Default: get the first 7 digits of hash, and change 'fix', 'feat' and 'perf' to 'Bug Fixes', 'Features' and 'Performance Improvements'
+Type: `object` or `function` Default: get the first 7 digits of hash, change 'fix', 'feat' and 'perf' to 'Bug Fixes', 'Features' and 'Performance Improvements', and `authorDate` will be formatted as `'yyyy-mm-dd'`.

 Replace with new values in each commit.
 If this is an object, the keys are paths (can be a [dot path](https://github.com/sindresorhus/dot-prop) to a nested object property) and the values can be a string (static) and a function (dynamic) with the old value and path passed as arguments.
 If this is a function, the commit chunk will be passed as the argument and the returned value would be the new commit object.